vigetlabs/colonel_kurtz_ex/README.md

 ## Getting Set Up

 To get set up with `ColonelKurtzEx`, you'll need to install and configure [Colonel Kurtz](https://github.com/vigetlabs/colonel-kurtz).
 Since the two libraries go hand in hand, you'll often jump back and forth between the two.
 For example, when you add a new block type to `CKJS`, you'll need to add the corresponding modules for `CKEX` (a `BlockType`, `BlockTypeView`, and template).
+In the future `CKEX` will provide generators to expedite the process of common tasks such as adding a new block type.

 **Note**: The following sections are expandable (and are collapsed by default).